dddomin3/DSPi/README.md

 ## **A:** Jenkins stuff

-Set up jenkins to bash.
+1. Set up jenkins to use /bin/bash for shell scripts.
-Get git plugin.
+1. Get git plugin.
-Make new project based on this repo, pointing at Jenkinsfile.
+1. Make new project based on this repo, pointing at Jenkinsfile.
+1. Do a `sudo visudo` and add `jenkins ALL=(ALL:ALL) NOPASSWD:ALL`  and to your sudoers.
+TODO: Should probably not give this permission to jenkins...

 ## **i** Resources